Inlists for MESA are composed of five main sections labeled

 &pgstar section contains the commands for creating pgstar plots.

-The main modules of MESA (other than star) are the eos, the kap, the atm, the nuclear reactions.
+The main modules of MESA (other than star) are the Equation of state (eos), the Opacities (kap), the Atmospheres (atm), the nuclear reactions.
 In this section of the inlist, you’ll have to make choices for which atmosphere and nuclear reactions network you want to use, as well as which nuclear reactions rates you want to use.
 You will also specify here some information about your starting model, and about the output of the evolution.
 Here we describe only some of the most commonly used controls.
-For a complete list of available controls see list-starjob.
+For a complete list of available controls see star_job.